KablammoMan/ABTutorStopper/README.md

 # _ABTutorStopper_

 # End User License Agreement
-1. This software and instructions are provided as is and are licensed under MIT meaning I (KablammoMan) am not responsible for any trouble that you get in
+1. This software and instructions are provided as is and are licensed under MIT meaning I (KablammoMan) am not responsible for any trouble that you get in.
+2. This repository was generated for educational purposes only, as mentioned above, I am not responsible for any trouble that users may find themselves in.
-2. You can use these methods at your own risk, I make no guarantee that you won't get notices of withdrawment (and other punishments) from your institution
+3. You can use these methods at your own risk, I make no guarantee that you won't get notices of withdrawment (and other punishments) from your institution.
-3. Nobody can get me (KablammoMan) in trouble (legal or institution based) for ***someone else*** using these instructions and programs to stop ABTutor (i.e. if I use it, I take responsibility for my actions and will take the punishments)
+4. Nobody can get me (KablammoMan) in trouble (legal or institution based) for ***someone else*** using these instructions and programs to stop ABTutor (but if I use it, I take responsibility for my actions and will take the punishments).
-4. By using these instructions and software, you automatically agree to the EULA
+5. By using these instructions and software, you automatically agree to the EULA.

 # NOTES:
 - All the below methods have only been tested on Windows machines, if your institution uses MacOS, then firstly, your institution is (respectfully coming from a Windows and Linux Lover/Nerd) **RETARDED**, and secondly, only some of the below methods may work (idk which ones tho).